isomerpages/moe-mtls-cms/index.md

   - infopic:
       title: Storytelling Sessions
       subtitle: For children
-      description: "Join our librarians from NLB in an engaging and interactive online Storytelling Session. "
+      description: "Join our librarians from National Library Board in an engaging and interactive online Storytelling Session. "
       button: Register here to secure a place for your child!
       alt: Image alt text
       url: register-now